 At the point when representatives join the organization, they need to associate with functionaries in different regions who accept that the new individual in knows the interior frameworks.
 Frequently the new representative is new to the frameworks.
-The EWelcome passage records certain all-inclusive frameworks of the organization and assist them get acquainted with such things.
+The E-Welcome passage records certain all-inclusive frameworks of the organization and assists them get acquainted with such things.
 A stand-out element is that if this agenda remains fragmented, it sends a programmed notice to the supervisor liable for the representative.

-Organization follows training and learning strategy to have seven days of training each year and is required for all representatives, even this administrator and the chiefs.
+Organization follows training and learning strategy to have 7 days of training each year and is required for all representatives, even the administrator and the chiefs.

 GOLD (Godrej Organization for Learning and Development):